 When to Consult with an Experienced Product Liability Lawyer

-At McEldrew Young Purtell Merritt, we have over 30 years of experience in litigating product liability cases.
+At McEldrew Young Purtell Merritt, we have over 30 years of experience in litigating product liability cases in Philadelphia and beyond.
 We take all claims on a contingency basis, and will only charge you attorney fees if we are able to obtain financial compensation for your losses.